east of woodley - sample

 ‘Quite!
 Crystal!
 Cross my heart!’ she chirped, gratified the enigmatic stranger was getting to the point.

-Jane hadn’t flinched, Tom noted.
+Jane hadn’t flinched, Tom noticed.
 And she’d stared into his eyes when she responded.

 ‘Uh-huh.’
 He guessed her source was her dad.